-Digital Media programs are innovative, interdisciplinary and cross-Faculty drawing on the strengths of the Faculty of Fine Arts and the Department of Electrical Engineering and Computer Science in the Lassonde School of Engineering.
+Digital Media programs are innovative, interdisciplinary and cross-Faculty drawing on the strengths of the School of the Arts, Media, Performance and Design and the Department of Electrical Engineering and Computer Science in the Lassonde School of Engineering.
 Programs explore the potentials of new and emerging technologies, the convergence of art and science, and the opportunities and impacts of global digital culture.
 Students hone their creative, technical and analytical skills in this burgeoning field using code and programming as tools for creative expression.
 Digital Media students study hands-on digital art-making alongside courses in math, computer science, and science and technology studies.
 Through studio and lab work, complemented by studies in analytic and critical methodologies, students learn how to use programming to create experiences that integrate digital media in myriad forms: physical computing, mobile apps, games, 3D environments, immersive environments, data visualisation, sound and video processing, human computer interaction (HCI), interactive theatre and dance performance, and more.
 Program highlights include small program with lots of student involvement, Maker Days, our annual digital media showcase, and the opportunity for a paid internship position after third year.

 Digital Media offers a Specialized Honours Bachelor of Arts with two streams: Digital Media Development and Digital Media Arts.
 As well, a minor in Computational Arts and Technology is open to students from across the University.

 Digital Media BA students, whether they are enrolled through the School of the Arts, Media, Performance and Design or the Lassonde School of Engineering, take a common set of required courses.